-Patriots Beat 2023 Mock Draft 1.0: New England Shores Up Top Two Needs in Tackle and Cornerback - CLNS Media
+Patriots Beat 2023 NFL Mock Draft 1.0: Tackle & CB Top New England's Needs - CLNS Media

-Mock Draft SZN is officially here!
+Mock Draft season is officially here!

-Myself and 98.5 The Sports Hub’s Alex Barth dove into our first PFF Mock Draft on Tuesday night’s edition of the Patriots Beat podcast, and we shored up what are arguably New England’s top two needs this offseason in tackle and cornerback – twice.
+98.5’s Alex Barth and I dove into our first PFF Mock Draft on Tuesday night’s edition of the Patriots Beat Podcast, on CLNS Media and we shored up what are arguably New England’s top two needs this offseason in tackle and cornerback – twice.

 Check out my full Google Doc of ongoing NFL draft prep HERE as I analyze and scout the 2023 class, and find the right fits for the Patriots.